John Sherman Williams: College career

 He completed his college career as the # 3 scorer in MVC history, trailing Indiana natives, Oscar Robertson and Larry Bird; today, he ranks fifth as Hersey Hawkins and D.J.
 Balentine surpassed his total.

 Professional career

-Williams was not selected in the 1986 NBA Draft.
+Williams was not selected in the 1986 NBA draft.
 However, he spent one season in the CBA, four seasons in the WBL and five seasons touring with Athletes in Action.
 Following his playing career, he returned to his hometown and began a career in coaching at the youth level.

 Legacy

-In recognition of the Centennial Anniversary of the Missouri Valley Conference, Williams was named as one of the “Top 50” players in Valley history during the 2006-07 basketball season.
+In recognition of the Centennial Anniversary of the Missouri Valley Conference, Williams was named as one of the “Top 50” players in Valley history during the 2006–07 basketball season.
+He left the college game as the #3 scorer in Missouri Valley history; trailing only #1 Oscar Robertson and #2 Larry Bird.